Negotiating for a Better Salary and Benefits

 - Step Up and Make an Offer

 Don't just sit around and wait for your boss to undercut your thinking with a less than desirable offer.
 Take matters into your own hands and be prepared to suggest multiple, reasonable options.
-If you don't ask for what you want then how can you expect to get it?
+If you don't ask for what you want, then how can you expect to get it?

-Mention your qualifications, use them as the basis to persuade your employer that you can take on your new ideas or responsibilities.
+State your qualifications, use them as the basis to persuade your employer that you can take on your new ideas or responsibilities.
 For example, if you have come up with a new idea or managed a new project, you may then suggest an adjusted salary.

 - Mistakes To Avoid

 - Not Handling Constructive Criticism: Remember that you are discussing your job performance with your boss.
 They may not feel that you have demonstrated your abilities as well as you think.
 Don't get offended by the conversation.
-Work through it with rebuttals and counter proposals.
+Work through it with rebuttals and counterproposals.

 - Not Getting It On Paper: Do not jump to the conclusion that because you spoke with someone about a raise that you are absolutely getting it.
-Until you see the agreed upon increase in writing or in your paycheck don't feel secure about any supposed raise or adjustment.
+Until you see the agreed upon increase in writing or your paycheck, don't feel secure about any supposed raise or adjustment.
 Talk is cheap!

 - Not Researching the Market: Arrive at your meeting prepared with information about salaries for your same job position from other companies in the surrounding area.
 Coming armed with facts makes it more difficult for an employer to protest your proposed rate.
 Your employer may elect to take a salary survey.
+This survey will tell the employer what the rate of pay is for people in your position.